amolnarfenton/Ruby/PLP4.md

 ```
 As you can see "x is 1" would get displayed because the condition of the if statement was not met so by
 default the code went to the elsif statement.
 It should also be noted that you can have an many elsif statements but they
-have to attached to an if statement.
+have to be attached to an if statement.
 This means that they have to follow and if statement in the code.
-Finally we have reached the last conditonal statement, which is the else statement.
-Like the elsif statement this one gets exucuted as a default when every other statement is false.
-Although, unlike the elsif statment there can only be one else statment and it has to either follow an elsif or an if statetment.
-Expanding upon the code above we can see how the else statment is used.
+Finally, we have reached the last conditonal statement, which is the else statement.
+Like the elsif statement this one gets exucuted as a default when the rest of the conditions have been looked at.
+Although, unlike the elsif statement there can only be one else statement and it has to either follow an elsif or an if statetment.
+Expanding upon the code above we can see how the else statment is used:
 ```
-x = 5
+x=1
-if x > 10
+if x > 2
-  put " x is greater than 10"
+   puts "x is greater than 2"
-elsif
+elsif x <= 2 and x!=0
-  put "x is less than 10"
+   puts "x is 1"
 else
-  put "This is a test"
-end
+   puts "I can't guess the number" end
 ```